farukdll/42-NetPractice/README.md

 ```
 - TCP guarantees the integrity of the data being communicated over a network.
   Before it transmits data,
-  TCP establishes a connection between a source and its destination,
+  TCP establishes a connection between source and destination,
-  which remains active until communication begins.
+  remains active until communication starts.
-  It then breaks large amounts of data into smaller packets,
+  It then splits the large amount of data into smaller packets,
-  while ensuring end-to-end delivery without loss of any data.
+  It ensures end-to-end delivery without any data loss.

 - TCP (Transmission Control Protocol) is a protocol that allows communication
   between computers to be carried out in small packets and lossless.
 In fact,